kumiori/irrevolutions/paper/paper.md

 **

 ### **Numerical parameters**
 **We provide an example of the list of numerical parameters associated to the simulation reported in the paper.
-The list contains all relevant parameters, including geometry, loading, and solvers configuration.
+The list contains all relevant parameters, including geometry, loading (if it applies), and solvers configuration.
 The rationale is to ensure reproducibility of numerical simulations and clarity in collecting the computational metadata.
 **

 ```